Your Goal: Aware of one breath point, free from subtle dullness.

 Next: Meditation Skill 09: Sustained Attention.

-While smiling with your eyes into the growing pleasure of joy & tranquility, your mind will deeply calm and attention will naturally rest on one point of breath sensation, clearly aware of any sensations at that point with a background peripheral awareness of your body.
+While smiling with your eyes into the growing feeling of pleasantness of joy & tranquility, your mind will deeply calm and attention will naturally rest on one point of breath sensation, clearly aware of any sensations at that point with a background peripheral awareness of your body.

 Your meditation is the same as Meditation Skill 07, except you now develop mindfulness of one point of breath sensation at the tip of your nose by calming the perception time to develop tranquility.